cypress-io/cypress-documentation/source/guides/guides/command-line.md

 Option | Description
 ------ | ---------
-`--browser`, `-b`  | {% urlHash "Specify a different browser to run tests in" cypress-open-browser-lt-browser-path-gt %}
+`--browser`, `-b`  | {% urlHash "Path to a custom browser to be added to the list of available browsers in Cypress" cypress-open-browser-lt-browser-path-gt %}
 `--config`, `-c`  | {% urlHash "Specify configuration" cypress-open-config-lt-config-gt %}
 `--config-file`, `-C`  | {% urlHash "Specify configuration file" cypress-open-config-file-lt-config-file-gt %}
 `--detached`, `-d` | Open Cypress in detached mode